altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~She would have kept going except she heard a noise to her left.~ *Rossin sat down next to her.*
 *She turned to him.*
-"What took you so long?"
+"M::What took you so long?"
-~She asked.~
-"I enjoy my beauty sleep"
+"R::I enjoy my beauty sleep"
-~He said flippantly.~
 *He yawned and looked around.*
-"I don’t exactly have a choice in that...
+"R::I don’t exactly have a choice in that...
 How long?"
-"About an hour."
-~She said.~
-"He’s still a no show..."
+"M::About an hour.
+He’s still a no show..."
 *Rossin nodded,*
-"That’s to be expected - he’s probably eating now...
+"R:That’s to be expected - he’s probably eating now...
 Which by the way: why aren’t you doing?"
-"I had a snack"
+"M::I had a snack"
-"A snack?"
+"R::A snack?"
-"A little power bar - dense calories"
+"M::A little power bar - dense calories"
 ~Rossin scoffed,~
-"One ‘little’ power bar...
+"R::One 'little' power bar...
 You need more...
 Much more,"
 *He sat up.*
-"Come on,"
-~He said,~
-"We’re getting you more food."
+"R::Come on, We’re getting you more food."
 *She got up and matched his pace.*
-"So...
+"R::So...
 Another dream?"
-~He finally asked.~
 *Martha nodded.*
-"I remember more of it now.
+"M::I remember more of it now.
 I think they, I don’t know, pulled me out of mine and into theirs.
 Captain Alacira was her name"
 *Rossin hesitated every so slightly in his step*
 ~He regained his composure a moment later~
-"Ah...
+"R::Ah...
 Her.
 I - my author hasn’t heard from the likes of her since, well...
 Before you were born.
 About 40 years now"
-"Wait...
+"M::Wait...
 You know her?"
-"My author did...
+"R::My author did...
 Long ago...
 She was a console member...
 Still is, technically, since she’s alive...
 What has she been doing?"
 ~He mused to himself.~
 *He looked back to her,*
-"What exactly was she doing?"
+"R::What exactly was she doing?"
-"Well..."
+"M::Well..."
 ~Martha started, gathering her thoughts.~
-"She was sending me places...
+"M::She was sending me places...
 First an old italian monastery, then some weird place with a bunch of gears...
 I was finding things for her.
 And they made these - patterns.
 These shapes in my brain - I still see them."
-"I see...
+"R::I see...
 And can you put these patterns on that board to your left?"
 ~She tried to fit those shapes into a list, but they refused.~ ~Bulging out from that boundary...~